kylaerod/Regex-Tutorial/Develop/gist-template.md

 ### Greedy and Lazy Match

 Matching a hex value uses greedy matching by default.
 Greedy matching tries to match the longest possible string that fits the pattern.
 Since quantifiers ({6} and {3}) specify exact lengths, greediness isn't a major factor.
-However, it's an important to understand when dealing with repetitive patterns where greediness might lead to unintended matches.
+However, it's important to understand when dealing with repetitive patterns where greediness might lead to unintended matches.

 Code: `[a-f0-9]{3}`